The classification of surface states of topological insulators and superconductors with magnetic point group symmetry: Formulation

 \subsection{Higher-order TIs/TSCs}

-Not every element of the $K$-group $K$ hosts a gapless surface state, since some elements of $K$ may be compatible with a spatially varying masses that induces a finite energy gap to the surface state.
+Not every element of the $K$-group $K$ hosts a gapless surface state since some elements of $K$ may be compatible with spatially varying masses, which we call the defect mass terms, that induce a finite energy gap to the surface state.
 The relationship among the $K$-group $K$ and surface states is best described by the structure of subgroups~\cite{HermeleBuilding, LukaHigherOrder}